savushkin-r-d/PLCnext-howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 tar -xzf eclipse-cpp-2021-09-R-linux-gtk-x86_64.tar.gz
 ```

 > **Hint:** Move the extracted folder to */opt*.
-The **Opt**ional folder is typically for programs not installed via a package manager and in contrast to the home folder, it is accessible for any user on the system.
+The **Opt**ional folder is typically for programs not installed via a packagemanager and in contrast to the home folder, it is accessible for any user on the system.
 >
 > \> sudo mv eclipse /opt/